Using Compute Session¶

 created in the Notebook File Explorer.
 Note that the files created here are

 Return to the Session list page.
 This time, let’s launch the terminal.
 Click the terminal icon (the second button) to use the container’s ttyd daemon.
-The terminal will also appear in a new window, and you can type commands, just like any usual terminal, which will be delivered to the compute session as shown in the following figure.
+The terminal will also appear in a new window, and you can type commands, just like any usual terminals, which will be delivered to the compute session as shown in the following figure.
 If you are familiar with using command-line interface (CLI), you can easily interact with Linux commands.

 If you create a file here, you can immediately see it in the Jupyter Notebook you opened earlier as well.
 Conversely, changes made to files in Jupyter Notebook can also be checked right from the terminal.
 This is because they are using the same files in the same compute session.